 From Cuba to America

-Ever since the Havanese arrived in America, his popularity as a pet has skyrocketed.
+Ever since the breed arrived in America, his popularity as a pet has skyrocketed.

-In fact, according to the American Kennel Club (AKC), they sit at number 23 out of 194 on their list of America’s most popular dog breeds!
+In fact, according to the American Kennel Club (AKC), they sit at number 24 out of 194 of America’s most popular dog breeds!